-Subject #1053.
-Dr. Perry had experienced initial therapy, felt it was not going well, and terminated it.
-One of her colleagues suggested a consultant who might be expected to refer her to another analyst.
-She met with Dr. Franklin, a TA, was comfortable with him, and started treatment with him.
+Dr. Perry had had initial therapy, felt it was not going well, and terminated it.
+One of her colleagues suggested a consultant who might be expected to refer her on.
+She met with Dr. Franklin, a TA, was comfortable with him and started treatment with him.
 He made a point of telling her that his wife and daughter were both therapists, and they had taught him quite a lot about women; she felt it was a good sign that he could learn from others.
-Dr. Franklin helped her to get in touch with her own emotional life, and was skilled at capturing the essence of someone else's difficulties.
-Sometimes he would sit quietly and listen to her, though he was usually a talker.
+Dr. Franklin helped her to get in touch with her own emotional life; was skilled at capturing the essence of someone else.
+Sometimes he would sit quietly and listen to her, though usually he was a talker.
 He encouraged her to confront people directly, sometimes in a playful way.
-She felt valued by him and did not really become angry with him.
-At termination, Dr. Franklin commented that he realized she needed to idealize him, so he had left it alone.
-Before graduation, she ended regular sessions with him, and then met with him occasionally, especially if she was beginning or ending a relationship.
-Later, she was invited to and attended a birthday party for him.
-Subsequently, a supervisor highlighted a personal issue of hers that her analyst had not raised.
+She felt valued by him; didn't really become angry with him.
+At termination, Dr. Franklin commented that he realized she needed to idealize him so he'd left it alone.
+Before graduation she ended regular sessions with him, and then met with him occasionally, especially if she was beginning or ending a relationship.
+Later she was invited and attended a birthday party for him.
+Subsequently a supervisor highlighted a personal issue of hers that her analyst had not raised.
 She then felt less need to idealize him; she could accept his having missed certain matters with her own emotional life.

-Ratings for this vignette are as follows: Interviewee's questionnaire rating, #5; Kächele, #5; Pfäfflin, #3.
+Ratings for the above vignette are as follows:

+Interviewee's Questionnaire rating #5; Kächele #5; Pfäfflin #3.

-Two Vignettes of "Moderately Satisfied (#4)" Interviewee Questionnaire Rating
+Two Vignettes of "Moderately satisfied" #4 Interviewee Questionnaire Rating

-Subject #1000.
-Dr. Warren had been depressed and was treated twice weekly for 2 years.
-Six months after stopping that treatment, she started a personal analysis with Dr. Clark, knowing that she planned to enter analytic training in about one year, and recognizing that this analysis would become a training analysis.
-She had little choice of training analysts in her city, and the alternative, to commute to another city, did not seem desirable.
+Dr. Warren had been depressed and was treated twice weekly for two years.
+Six months after stopping that treatment she started a personal analysis with Dr. Clark, knowing that she planned to enter analytic training in about one year, and recognizing that this analysis would become a training analysis.
+She had little choice of training analysts in her city, and the alternative, to commute to another city did not seem desirable.
 She had taken a seminar with Dr. Clark, felt he was a bright, nice enough guy; there was nothing she disliked about him.
 She recalled one dream from her analysis in which her analyst would not let her enter a college.
 This dream was interpreted as probably related to her own conflict about being a woman in a man's field.
 She recollected that she once left the last session before a summer vacation angry, and was pleased at the thought that the analyst would be concerned about her for a whole month!

 Dr. Clark was a fairly classical analyst; although not exactly rigid, he was not as flexible as she.
 There were times when she was extremely angry with him.
-He once stopped the session 15 min early, but she was halfway across town before she realized it.
-Another time she was obsessing about what a word meant, and he said, "Does it really matter?"
-And she said if it mattered to her, it should matter to him.
+He once stopped the session 15 minutes early, but she was halfway across town before she realized it.
+Another time she was obsessing about what a word meant, and he said "does it really matter?"
+And she said if it mattered to her it should matter to him.